Privacy choices

 HEX value The sampled pixel converted to a web-friendly HEX color.
 Copy it into CSS, color roles, palette notes, or another Hue Codex color tool.

-Canvas coordinates The x and y position of the click on the preview canvas.
-Use it as a reference for where the color was sampled in the displayed preview.
+Source coordinates The x and y position of the sampled pixel in the source image.
+Use it as a precise reference for where the color was sampled.

-Recent samples The latest sampled colors, capped at 10 picks.
+Pinned samples The latest sampled colors, capped at 16 pins.
 Collect a small set of source colors before copying or refining them.

 Results shown by Hue Codex

 The eyedropper displays sampled colors immediately as swatches and stores them in a copy-ready output.
-Each item can be copied individually, and the full export gives a simple list of HEX values with canvas positions.
+Each item can be copied individually, and the full export can be switched between a handoff summary, CSS variables, JSON, Markdown, and token-style JSON.

 Sample swatch

-A visual preview of the clicked pixel color, shown beside its HEX value.
+A visual preview of the pinned color, shown with its HEX value and source-image coordinates.

 Copy button

-Copies the individual HEX color so it can be pasted into CSS, design tools, or palette documentation.
+Copies the individual HEX or RGB color so it can be pasted into CSS, design tools, or palette documentation.

 Coordinate note

-Records the x/y position on the preview canvas, which helps trace where a color came from.
+Records the x/y position in the source image, which helps trace where a color came from.

 Clear control